-Today we are looking back at the 1957 Big Brake Airbox Corvette Serial No. 4007 and some of its history.
+Today we are looking back at the 1957 Corvette Big Tank Airbox Serial No. 4007 and some of its history.
 We originally covered this in 2018 when it was headed to Mecum Auction in Kissimmee.

 This award-winning 1957 Corvette is Serial No. 4007 and was completed on May 15, 1957.

-The car was ordered by a Chevrolet dealer and racer, Bill Howe, in Middleton Ohio during a special SCCA event in which GM announced the car’s development.
-That was in January of 1957.
-After waiting months he finally flew to St. Louis to take delivery at the plant.
+The car was ordered by a Chevrolet dealer and racer, Bill Howe, in Middleton, Ohio, during a special SCCA event in which GM announced the car’s development.
+That was in January 1957.
+After waiting months, he finally flew to St. Louis to take delivery at the plant.
 This was only days before the Cumberland, Maryland road races.
-He drove to the track with just two hours of rest where Bill Howe took third place, right behind Dick Thompson and Carrol Shelby, both driving similarly equipped Corvette.
+He drove the C1 Corvette to the track with just two hours of rest where Bill Howe took third place, right behind Dick Thompson and Carrol Shelby, both driving similarly equipped Corvettes.
 He raced for the remainder of the SCCA season.

-Howe later sold the Corvette, and it changed hands a few times.
+Howe later sold the sports car, and it changed hands a few times.
 Joel Lauman, an Ohio farmer and drag racer bought the car in the early 70s and was planning to restore it.

 In 2004 Lauman sold the car to his friend Bill Connell.
 Lauman and Connell asked former GM engineer and fuel injection expert Ken Kayser to perform a forensic examination.
 Ken Kayser and several other Corvette experts (including Joe Trybulec and Jack Knab) determined that it was, in fact, the pilot car for the Airbox induction system introduced on 1957 Fuelie Corvettes.
 Jack Knob signed a letter of verification to document that finding.
 Joel Lauman did a comprehensive restoration.